 - Notify family members if "No Location Found" appears

-- Use VigilKids for continuous family tracking
+- Use a GPS tracker for kids like VigilKids for continuous family tracking